Fassih-Khodja/Adhahi/README.md

-I missed the first registration period for odhiya, and now it is very difficult to find one.
-I have to check the website constantly to see if any have been added, and that is a lot.
+I missed the first registration period for odhiya, and now it is very difficult to find one so I have to check the website constantly to see if any have been added, and that is a lot.
 That is why I created this bot.

 Adhahi wilaya watcher